 Inspired by her grandmother who was a seamstress, Max Dana merged her love for vintage clothing with her interest in sustainability and created her first collection in the early 1990s by recycling old clothes.
 Max later discovered an other side of fashion with Haute Couture when she interned at the great fashion house Christian Dior.
 Enriched by these experiences, Max always seeks excellency using artisanal materials and the finest fabrics, putting craftsmanship and Metiers d'Art at the center of her creations, based on environmentally friendly production techniques and local manufacturing.
 Most of her clothing, handbags, accessories and furnitures pieces are produced in limited edition and many are labeled 'Made in France' to support French savoir-faire.

 The mid-80s was a turning point in Max's life.
-She discovered the graffiti movement and started wall-painting at Paris/La Défense (France); da-eYe, the one-eye only, witty and facetious character was born.
+She discovered hip-hop and the graffiti movement, started wall-painting at Paris/La Défense (France); da-eYe, the one-eye only, witty and facetious character was born.
 While he has had a life of his own in multiple media and platforms (wall decals and stickers, prints, clothing and even a 3D edition), a decade later the multidimensional World of Sama and its benevolent creatures from another dimension emerged.
 Max's interest in astrophysics and Quantum cosmology, as well as her enthusiasm for Steampunk later lead her to create a new character based on her own geeky and adventurous personality: Max Von Sama The Explorer and the Sama Airship.

 Even though Max Dana had been involved in civil society activism and was artistically active, after a decade of a successful career in Management and Consulting, she made a career change and decided to dedicate more time to her creative projects and philanthropic commitments.
 From the coverage of the Tiananmen Square protests and the Sudanese coup d'état in her student newspaper to the genocide in Rwanda, Max has always been a concerned citizen of the world, promoting global citizenry.
 In the early 2000s, she took an active part in raising awareness about the genocide in Darfur, and following this successful campaign, Max decided to found The MagkaSama Project to help people join forces and take action on topics such as Human Rights, freedom of speech and environment.